-TThe staff at the Children's Hospital are expert in caring for babies, children and teenagers, and the staff in the adult services are experts in caring for young adults, like you, and older people.
-The thought of moving to a new hospital and leaving the staff you have known over the years can be difficult.
-You may have felt the same way when you moved from primary school to secondary school.
-Once you get used to the new adult hospital you will soon get to know the staff there.
-You may already have met some of them at clinics in the Children's Hospital, when they see patients jointly as part of the transition process.
+The staff at the Children's Hospital are expert in caring for babies, children and teenagers: the staff in the adult services are experts in caring for young adults, like you, and older people.

+The thought of moving to a new hospital and leaving the staff you have known over the years can be difficult but once you get used to the new adult hospital you will soon get to know the staff there.

+You may already have met some of them at clinics in the Children's Hospital when they see patients as part of the transition process.

-Will the adult service be different?
+How will the adult service be different?

 One of the main differences is the amount of independence you will be given.

 Although this may seem scary, it is good to have more control over your health and the care you are given.
-This means you will need to learn about your condition, so that you can be more involved in your care and make decisions for yourself.
-Your parent, carer or close friend is still welcome to come with you if you want - many adults bring someone with them to hospital appointments for support.
+This means you will need to learn about your condition, so that you can be more involved in your care and making decisions with the team overseeing your care.

+Your parent, carer or close friend is still welcome to come with you if you want.
+Many adults bring someone with them to hospital appointments for support.
 You can still ask your parent or carer for advice if you want.